msgraphtf/terraform-provider-msgraph/docs/data-sources/user.md

 - `street_address` (String) The street address of the user's place of business.
 Maximum length is 1024 characters.
 Returned only on $select.
 Supports $filter (eq, ne, not, ge, le, in, startsWith, and eq on null values).
 - `surname` (String) The user's surname (family name or last name).
 Maximum length is 64 characters.
 Returned by default.
 Supports $filter (eq, ne, not, ge, le, in, startsWith, and eq on null values).
 - `usage_location` (String) A two letter country code (ISO standard 3166).
 Required for users that are assigned licenses due to legal requirement to check for availability of services in countries.
 Examples include: US, JP, and GB.
 Not nullable.
 Returned only on $select.
 Supports $filter (eq, ne, not, ge, le, in, startsWith, and eq on null values).
-- `user_principal_name` (String) The user principal name (UPN) of the user.
-The UPN is an Internet-style sign-in name for the user based on the Internet standard RFC 822.
-By convention, this should map to the user's email name.
-The general format is alias@domain, where domain must be present in the tenant's collection of verified domains.
-This property is required when a user is created.
-The verified domains for the tenant can be accessed from the verifiedDomains property of organization.NOTE: This property can't contain accent characters.
-Only the following characters are allowed A - Z, a - z, 0 - 9, ' . - _ ! # ^ ~.
-For the complete list of allowed characters, see username policies.
-Returned by default.
-Supports $filter (eq, ne, not, ge, le, in, startsWith, endsWith) and $orderby.
 - `user_type` (String) A string value that can be used to classify user types in your directory, such as Member and Guest.
 Returned only on $select.
 Supports $filter (eq, ne, not, in, and eq on null values).
 NOTE: For more information about the permissions for member and guest users, see What are the default user permissions in Microsoft Entra ID?

 <a id="nestedatt--assigned_licenses"></a>